This post was last updated on August 13th, 2022

 Introducing Indoor Scavenger Hunts

 An indoor treasure hunt is an event whereby people have to find a top number of hidden objects, solve riddles or accomplish challenges in order to win.
-Those are not just for kids, they can also be fun as within family, friends or in the office.
+Those are not just for kids, they can also be fun with family, friends, or in the office.

 How do you create a great scavenger hunt for adults?